 Remarketing + Display

-Remarketing and display ads are a popular PPC strategy for a simple reason: they work.
-Potential customers don’t always make a purchase or pick up the phone when they first encounter a business online.
+Using remarketing and display ads are one of the most popular advanced PPC strategies for a simple reason: they work.
+Potential customers don't always make a purchase or pick up the phone when they first encounter a business online.
 Google Ads and Facebook both make it easy to create remarketing lists, and these users can then be targeted with display ads that follow them around the Internet.
 This is also a great example of the way SEO and PPC campaigns can work hand in hand to produce conversions.

 Protip: Be careful where your display ads show.
 Google has added a lot of mobile apps and games to its display network.
 These low-value placements can waste your display advertising budget quickly.